 - Al Emadi Hospital

 When it comes to education prepare yourself with patience.
-Qatar educational system will always favor their own citizen.
+Qatar’s educational system will always favor its own citizen.
 Other schools and universities meant for expats are already full.
 Our honest opinion is that you should apply for a place as soon as you finish moving to Doha.
 While you wait for an opening, be ready to do some homeschooling.
 But do not worry.
-The educational system of Qatar will provide you with all the necessary information you will need on how to teach your kids at home, and what are the most important stuff the should know.
+The educational system of Qatar will provide you with all the necessary information you will need on how to teach your kids at home, and what are the most important stuff they should know.

 Moving to Doha can be exhausting and stressful.
-This article will give you all the necessary information you will need.
+This article will give you all the necessary information you will need when moving to Doha.
 Expat life is not that hard when you get the hang of things in Doha.
 If you have any other pieces of advice feel free to comment below and tell us.
-We are looking forward to hearing from you!